Photo credit: Macpherson Photographers

 With funding from the U.S. Centers for Disease Control and Prevention (CDC) and the US President’s Emergency Plan for AIDS Relief (PEPFAR), I-TECH collaborates with the MoHCC and other health partners to strengthen Zimbabwe’s national health system and support ownership and sustainability.
 I-TECH works in Zimbabwe through the partnership of the University of Zimbabwe College of Health Sciences Clinical Trials Unit (UZCHS-CTU).
 The UZCHS-CTU functions as I-TECH’s administrative home.

-In Zimbabwe, I-TECH collaborates closely with local partners on a range of context-appropriate health interventions to improve access to—and quality of—HIV prevention, treatment, care, and support services through site-specific interventions and community outreach.
+Key to I-TECH’s approach is differentiated care, which are models of care that are tailored to client needs.
+I-TECH’s collaboration with the MoHCC is focused on a range of context-appropriate health interventions to improve access to—and quality of—HIV prevention, treatment, care, and support services through site-specific interventions and community outreach.